 Everyone who wants to improve their social situation has motivations for doing so, and I think some of them are more healthy than others.
 I don't know if "healthy" is the exact right word for it, but I couldn't think of a better one, and you probably know what I'm getting at.
 I'd say the ideal motivation for wanting to work on your people skills is that while you accept yourself on the whole and think you're a fundamentally worthwhile person, you want to eliminate some specific weaknesses you have, because you think it will lead you to have a more enjoyable, fulfilling life.

 However, in many people having weak social skills goes hand in hand with a poor self-image and all kinds of other mental baggage.
-When they decide to change their social situation their motivations for doing can be influenced by factors like low self-esteem, a lack of self-acceptance, believing negative messages from society, over-compensation, and having an unrealistic idea of what gaining more social success will lead to.
+When they decide to change their social situation their motivations can be influenced by factors like low self-esteem, a lack of self-acceptance, believing negative messages from society, over-compensation, and having an unrealistic idea of what gaining more social success will lead to.

 People tend to grow out of them as well as they start to experience more success.
-Also, compared to other areas, people don't tend to go that far off the rails when they have the wrong reasons for wanting to improve socially.
+Also, compared to other areas, people don't tend to go that far off the rails when they have the wrong reasons for wanting to turn around their social lives.
 For example, someone will often get into much more trouble if they have self-hating, over-compensating reasons for wanting to make a ton of money or rack up a lot of sexual conquests.
 In the end, even if some of the motivations below aren't that crippling, it never hurts to have more self-awareness about what makes you tick.

 Wanting to change an aspect of how you socialize because of negative messages from society